 Parents or guardians are asked to read all four of the important documents found at the end of this publication.
-The forms will request that you agree to or opt-out of the criteria provided, then you will be asked to sign the related forms when your student returns to their school buildings for in-person learning.
+The electronic version of the forms are provided through the annual update in Parent Portal.

 Our District, our schools, our staff, and our families are all in this together.
-And together we can achieve our goal of sustained success for all students.
+We ARE the Power of One, and together, with Students Leading the Way, we can achieve our goal of sustained success for all students.